-1. Orange County divorce mediation is not an adversarial process.
-You and your spouse with the experience and knowledge of our Orange County divorce mediators will focus on solutions, compromise and resolution.
+1. Divorce mediation is not an adversarial process.
+You and your spouse with the experience and knowledge of our mediators will focus on solutions, compromise and resolution.
 The mediation process cannot work and does not work without all three.

-2. Orange County divorce mediation does not have to be an all or nothing process.
+2. Divorce mediation does not have to be an all or nothing process.
 Successful mediation doesn’t always resolve every single issue.
-There are instances where our Orange County divorce mediation attorneys successfully resolve some issues but others are left unresolved.
+There are instances where our mediation attorneys successfully resolve some issues but others are left unresolved.
 There is nothing wrong with that.
 Being able to resolve some of the issues can still save you many thousands of dollars and get both you and your spouse on the right path to resolving the other issues, in due time.
-That is why patience when going through an Orange County divorce mediation is a must.
+That is why patience when going through an divorce mediation is a must.

-3. Orange County divorce mediation requires both you and yours spouse to be willing participants.
+3. Divorce mediation requires both you and yours spouse to be willing participants.
 No matter how much you may want a settlement, if your spouse does not want to participate and is not willing to put in the time, it will not work.

-If you and your spouse believe that the Orange County divorce mediation process is right for you and both of you call follow the three golden rules, then you owe it to yourself to contact our experienced Orange County divorce mediation attorneys for a free consultation.
-Our divorce mediators can help you save time, stress and a lot of money through the mediation process.
+If you and your spouse believe that the divorce mediation process is right for you and both of you call follow the three golden rules, then you owe it to yourself to contact our experienced attorneys for an initial consultation.
+Our mediators can help you save time, stress and a lot of money through the mediation process.